Main Navigation

 The work in Utah will align University of Utah use-inspired research with regional priorities in partnership with neighborhoods, nonprofits, municipalities and utilities, private industry and startups.
 SWSIE will be on advancing technology and policy innovation at water-energy nexus spanning the Great Salt Lake Watershed to the Colorado River basin.

-“We are so thrilled to have the opportunity to grow academic, industry, and community partnerships that unite Utah, Nevada, and Arizona as we innovate sustainable solutions for water, energy, and carbon.” said Dr. Brenda Bowen, Co-PI on the SWSIE project and serves as the University of Utah lead.
+“We are so thrilled to have the opportunity to grow academic, industry, and community partnerships that unite Utah, Nevada, and Arizona as we innovate sustainable solutions for water, energy, and carbon” said Dr. Brenda Bowen, who is Co-PI on the SWSIE project and serves as the University of Utah lead.
 “This is work that needs to happen, and this award will allow us to align our efforts to maximize the positive impacts across the region.”

 Excerpted from AtTheU.
 Read the full article here.